 The Faculty of Arts is allied with leading universities and research bodies around the world and is home to many interdisciplinary research centres.
 It has great success in winning highly competitive Australian Research Council grants.

-Masters of Arts (Research)
+Masters of Arts (Thesis Only)

 Doctor of Philosophy - Arts